rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 ### The Anatomy of a Test Function

-At its simplest, a test in Rust is a function that's annotated with the `test` attribute.
+At its simplest, a test in Rust is a function that’s annotated with the `test` attribute.
 Attributes are metadata about pieces of Rust code: the `derive` attribute that we used with structs in Chapter 5 is one example.
 To make a function into a test function, we add `#[test]` on the line before `fn`.
 When